LucyGaler/easy-english/01、Everyday Life Conversations.md

 ------

-### Bookstore
+### Spain Trip

-Excuse me, is this the right place for the meeting about the spain trip?
+Excuse me, is this the right place for the meeting about the Spain trip?

 Yes, you're in the right place.
 It seems we've arrived too early.

-Are you thinking of studying abroad in spain next semester?
+Are you thinking of studying abroad in Spain next semester?

 I am.
 I have been wanting to go on this trip since my freshman year.

 Me, too.

-I'm very excited to hear all the details.

-I'm martin by the way, nice to meet you.
+I'm very excited to hear all of the details.
+I'm Martin, by the way.

-Martin, I'm jasmine.
+Nice to meet you, Martin, I'm Jasmine.

-Do you speak spanish?
+Do you speak Spanish?

 I don't, but I'm hoping I'll learn during this trip.
 I've always wanted to become fluent in a second language.
 So I think this opportunity will be perfect for me.
 How about you?

-Do you speak spanish.
+Do you speak Spanish?

 I speak a little bit, but I want to improve.

-I actually speak french pretty well.

-So I'm hoping that will help.
+I actually speak French pretty well, so I'm hoping that will help.

-Are you from france?
+Are you from France?

-I was born in the states, but my parents are from belgium.
+I was born in the states, but my parents are from Belgium.

-How cool?
+How cool.

 How about you?
 Where are you from?

-I was born in chicago, but I grew up in michigan.

-Then I decided to move to tennessee for college.

-How did you end up here at the university of tennessee?
+I was born in Chicago, but I grew up in Michigan.
+Then I decided to move to Tennessee for college.
+How did you end up here at the University of Tennessee?

-Well, my parents moved from belgium to tennessee for my dad's job.

-Before I was born.

-Once they had me, they decided to stay in tennessee and raised me here.

-So I've been in tennessee.
-All of my life.
+Well, my parents moved from Belgium to Tennessee for my dad's job before I was born.
+Once they had me, they decided to stay in Tennessee and raise me here.
+So I've been in Tennessee all of my life.

-Is your family nearby.
+Is your family nearby?

-They all live about 2 h from here.
+They all live about 2 hours from here.

-Do you have siblings.
+Do you have siblings?

 No, I'm an only child.
 What about you?

-I have an older sister who goes to college in new york.

-I don't get to see her very often, but we both try to get back to michigan for the holidays.
+I have an older sister who goes to college in New York.
+I don't get to see her very often, but we both try to get back to Michigan for the holidays.

 That's good.
 What is your major?

-I'm studying international business.

-Hence the trip to spain.
+I'm studying International Business-hence the trip to Spain.
 I think it will be cool to learn about how other cultures conduct business and to learn a language.

-For sure that will be very useful.
+For sure.
+That will be very useful.

 What are you majoring in?

-I'm studying architecture.

-I wanna get to spain and get inspired by the amazing buildings and historical designs.
+I'm studying Architecture.
+I want to get to Spain and get inspired by the amazing buildings and historical designs.

 I bet they are beautiful.